 I’m really digging the frond design on these Ziptuck reusable lunch bags by Full Circle, but they have some other cute options like chevrons and geometric, making them a great option for both adults and kids to share.
 A lunch set including a sandwich and snack sized bag is pretty affordable, but there’s a good number of sizes available.

 Ziptuck bags are made from food-grade EVA — but just note that it’s not as heat-resistant a material as silicone, so stick with cold or room temperature sandwiches and snacks.

-Another favorite we’ve shared is the USA-made Bee’s Wrap reusable lunch wrap, which you can find from the Food52 shop, and we still think they’re pretty delightful.
+Another favorite we’ve shared is the USA-made Bee’s Wrap reusable lunch wrap, and we still think they’re pretty delightful.
 They’re actually made from organic cotton and infused with beeswax, jojoba and tree resin to keep your snacks and sandwiches fresh naturally and stave off bacteria.